TORNADO HQ: waiting on update ...

 Detailed Outlook

-THERE IS A MARGINAL RISK OF SEVERE THUNDERSTORMS OVER PARTS OF THE SOUTHEAST
+THERE IS A SLIGHT RISK OF SEVERE THUNDERSTORMS FROM PARTS OF NORTHERN FLORIDA AND THE FLORIDA PANHANDLE TO PORTIONS OF THE SOUTHERN ATLANTIC COAST

 ### SUMMARY